Sathyamano30/M2_Embedded_Smart-Water-Management-System/1_Requirements/readme.md

 INTRODUCTION:

-       The mini-project “Smart Water Management System” is to detect the water level, leakage and also to filter the contaminated water and provide clean water via natural filters.
+       The mini-project “Smart Water Management System” is to detect the water level and automaticall turn on the pump to fill water in the tank if the water level is low.

 FEATURE      :

-       Current temperature is sensed using temperature sensor, when temperature reaches 0 degree Celsius the  temperature.
-Leakage in the water tank is detected using moisture sensor. when any leakage is encountered notification is sent to mobile app and motor is switched OFF.
-A natural filtration setup is used to filter the contaminated water where the filtration unit was designed using natural resources such as activated carbon,  mineral balls, filter paper(polyester) and pebbles.
+       Detect the water level using IOT and avoid wastage of water.

 COST          :